MySQL Security

 MySQL / MariaDB is the database server where all the data tables are stored.

 MySQL is only as vulnerable as the local network security allows.
 It is not secure to expose the MySQL service to the internet (World Wide Web).
 Do not open the MySQL port (default is port 3306) on routers and do not allow incoming traffic for that port.
-The port can be opened as Firewall exception rule on servers but NOT on routers.
-In simple terms, this means do not open the database to the entire internet, even if it thought that the source IP address is verified: it is not sufficient as IP addresses can be spoofed.
+The port can be opened as a Firewall exception rule on servers but NOT on routers.
+In simple terms, this means do not open the database to the entire internet, even if it is thought that the source IP address is verified: it is not sufficient as IP addresses can be spoofed.

 MySQL user names and passwords are a secondary level of security.
-To access an Open Dental database, a MySQL user can require a password be used.
+To access an Open Dental database, a MySQL user can require a password to be used.

 Note: